Import your trade history from a file

 - Have your broker file ready.
 Export your trade history, confirmations, or activity from your broker as a CSV or Excel file.
 If your broker has a step-by-step export guide, follow that to get the right file.

-Step 1 — Open the import wizard
+Step 1 — Open Upload a file

-- Go to Transactions → Add Holdings → Import from file.
+- Go to Transactions → Add Holdings.

 Step 2 — Upload your file